 Mobile devices come with a wide range of operating systems.
 One major concern is that the devices and applications do not belong to the company.
 To resolve the problem of mobile devices in the workplace, a company can create a guest or separate networks.

-You can review the mobile device security checklist we have to make sure your organization is protecting itself against insecure devices.
+You can review the mobile device security checklist we have to make sure your organization is protecting itself against insecure devices, as well as mobile device management best practices we've outlined.

 Risk-based authentication refers to a process that calculates risk scores for any given access attempt in real-time by considering a variety of factors, including the time of login and location.
 Higher risk scores indicate a higher likelihood of a fraudulent login attempt and would require more levels of verification.